Nathalie Hervé

 Nathalie Hervé (born 28 March 1963) is a French former ice dancer.
 With Pierre Béchu, Hervé became a five-time French national champion, from 1980 to 1984.
 They placed eighth at the 1981 World Championships, fifth at the 1983 European Championships, and 14th at the 1984 Winter Olympics.

+Death

 In August 1988, Hervé and Béchu were traveling with their daughter, Johanna, when their vehicle collided with another, killing Béchu and Johanna.